 On September 17, 1787, the delegates to the Constitutional Convention met for the last time to sign the document they had created.
 The observance of Constitution Day was signed into law by President George W. Bush to commemorate the signing of the Constitution.
 The Congress, by joint resolution, designated September 17 as Constitution Day in 2005.
-Each year, Spartan is honored to join with students and the country in observing this day in new ways each year.
+Each year, Spartan College of Aeronautics and Technology is honored to join with students and the country in observing this day in new ways each year.